lipsworld/jgame/README.md

 * src - for all jgame JavaScript files
 * vendor - for all libraries and other 3rd party bits we'll use (like bootstrap and jquery)

+## Step 2: Set up a view on the program

+In order to see what the program is outputting, we need to set up the interface so that we can start outputting things to it.

+We do this by using JavaScript to write some HTML into the page, and using some CSS to style that HTML into a basic interface for our game

+* src/jgame.js - defines a TEMPLATE for the layout, and writes it into the HTML DIV with the id "jgame"
+* css/jgame.css - defines layout styles for the scene and the controls
+* jgame.html - calls the jgame.startup() function to load the game when the browser is ready